For more information on any of the following events, please contact RE Administrator Karrin Perez at email@example.com or (973) 744-6276 ext. 16.

 Children from our RE program participate in our yearly Holiday Pageant, usually held during services the week before Christmas.
 The themes change from year-to-year; themes from past pageants have included Harry Potter, American Idol and social networking.
 No acting experience necessary; speaking and non-speaking roles available.
 It is always one of the highlights of our congregational year.

 Though the RE Program works on dismantling racism, hompohobia and all forms of oppression in a variety of ways, we devote the last Sunday in January to undoing racism.
 Volunteers create programs that awaken children and youth to the bias inherent in our culture.
 The children and youth acquire the tools that will help them fight oppression and stand up for justice.
 Together we work for a peaceful, fair and free world.

 At the end of February we have an intergenerational service where our whole community focuses together on the same theme.
-Our Parish Minister chooses a different them each year.
 Children and youth remain in the Sanctuary with the adults for the whole service, and often take part in presenting the service.
 The children will devote a month to age-appropriate study, field trips, and social service projects around the topic.

 BLUE JEAN SUNDAY